 When should you conduct an employee background check?

 In most cases, background checks cost time and money.
-We advise hiring managers and HR staff to conduct checks sparingly: preferably, on the last few candidates in the hiring process or a candidate they’ve chosen to hire.
+We advise hiring managers and HR staff to conduct checks sparingly: preferably, on the final round of shortlisted candidates in the hiring process or a candidate they’ve chosen to hire.
 Local laws may require a candidate to have an offer in hand before we ask permission for a background check.
 We’ll comply with all laws.

 Background screening shouldn’t be used as a way to disqualify someone or reduce the number of applicants for a position.
 Background checks are meant to reinforce a hiring decision and ensure candidates who have been selected for a job are suitable.